Zehui2020/PRIME_Internship_Documentation/website/src/setting-up-local-server.md

     ![](./images/create-user.png)

-1. If you see no errors, type the url shown below to access `pmtweb` on the web!
+1. Once the user is created, type the url shown below to access `pmtweb` on the web!
     ```
-    // Link to pmtweb (differs based on port number)
+    // Link differs based on port number & filepath!
-    localhost:8080/pmtweb-master/index.php
+    localhost/pmtweb/index.php
     ```

-1. Now do the same for the [fresh](./others/fresh.sql.zip) database (you'll also need the fresh repository)